iliashevrin/redis-ordered-set/README.md

 ## Implementation notes

+The ordered set is basically the familiar LinkedHashSet Java class - a doubly linked list with an underlying hash table that provides constant time queries of next and previous elements for any given element.
+Each element is also equiped with an integer label according to its order in the set.

-The implementation is based on [this article](http://erikdemaine.org/papers/DietzSleator_ESA2002/paper.pdf) (Two Simplified Algorithms for Maintaining Order in a List, Bender et al), and employs one level of indirection as described in section #2 of [this article](https://www.cs.cmu.edu/~sleator/papers/maintaining-order.pdf) (Dietz and Sleator, Two Algorithms for Maintaining Order in a List) enabling an amortized O(1) insertion of new elements.
-The implementation uses an underlying hash table that provides constant time queries of next and previous elements for any given element.
+The labeling implementation is based on [this article](http://erikdemaine.org/papers/DietzSleator_ESA2002/paper.pdf) (Two Simplified Algorithms for Maintaining Order in a List, Bender et al), and employs one level of indirection as described in section #2 of [this article](https://www.cs.cmu.edu/~sleator/papers/maintaining-order.pdf) (Dietz and Sleator, Two Algorithms for Maintaining Order in a List) enabling an amortized O(1) insertion of new elements.

 Note that the mentioned papers describe a data structure that is a list (i.e. duplicates are allowed).
 However, owing to the fact that we map between command line strings to elements in the structure via a hash table, uniqueness must be mainted, so the structure is eventually a set.